-Meeker-McLeod-Sibley Community Health Services' responses to the internal control and legal compliance findings identified in our audit are described in the Corrective Action Plan.
-The Health Services' responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on Meeker-McLeod-Sibley Community Health Services' response to the legal compliance finding identified in our audit and described in the accompanying Corrective Action Plan.
+The Health Services' response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.